zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

         ...
     ```

-5. Register with Eureka discovery service
+4. Register with Eureka discovery service.

+<font color="red">Where is this added? </font>

+   <font color="red"> In the ... add the following code block:</font>

     ```
     ...
     new ApiMediationClientImpl().register(config);
     }
     ```

-6. Unregister your service
+5. Unregister your service.

     Use ContextListener **contextDestroyed** method to unregister your service instance from Eureka discovery service:

+<font color="red">Where is this added? </font>

+   <font color="red"> In the ... add the following code block:</font>

     ```
     @Override